cdillon/setmore-appointments/readme.txt

 * create a **menu link** that opens the scheduler in a popup window

 The widget and shortcode also work with individual staff booking pages.
 Full instructions are included.

-*This plugin is offered by [Strong Plugins](https://strongplugins.com).
-We have no affiliation with Setmore Appointments and provide no technical support for their service.*

 This plugin can *leave no trace!* If you delete the plugin, all settings will be removed from the database.
 However, simply deactivating it will leave your settings in place, as expected.